 Buckwheat Honey Benefits: Antioxidants, Cough Relief & Dark Honey Guide

-Evidence-based guide to buckwheat honey — why this dark, robust honey has 8-20x more antioxidants than lighter varieties, its proven cough-suppressing power, cardiovascular benefits, athletic performance uses, and how to choose quality buckwheat honey.
+Evidence-based guide to buckwheat honey — why this dark, robust honey has 8-20x more antioxidants than lighter varieties, its documented cough-suppressing effects (Penn State 2007), cardiovascular benefits, athletic performance uses, and how to choose quality buckwheat honey.

 Last updated: